Covid-19 epidemic under the K-quarantine model: Network approach: Simulation algorithm

-{\bf Methods}\\ {\bf Simulation algorithm.} The probability that the state $X_{i}$ of a node $i$ changes the state $A$ from $B$ in unit time is called the transition rate $r_{X_{i}:A\to B}$.
-For example, in the K-quarantine model, the probability that a node in the susceptible state $S$ moves to the latency state $L$ is as follows:
+The probability that the state $X_{i}$ of a node $i$ changes the state $A$ from $B$ in unit time is called the transition rate $r_{X_{i}:A\to B}$.
+For example, in the K-quarantine model, the probability that a node in the susceptible state $S$ moves to the latency state $L$ is as follows: \begin{linenomath*} \end{linenomath*} where $A_{ij}$ is the adjacency matrix of the network, and $\delta(X_{j},L)$ is the Kronecker delta.